Revamp your wallet with the most common financial goals examples to get your money back on track!

 If you’re not sure what all is in a no-spend month or maybe want something a little less intense, then check out 20+ Money Saving Challenges to Supercharge Your Bank Account.
 Where you guessed it, I have 20+ different challenges for you to do!
 Pick whichever one sounds the most fun for you, or whichever will give you the dollar amount that you need to frontload your own vacation fund!

 January 8th – Financial Goal Must: Protect Your Family

-Are you a Mom that may just a teensy tiny little bit catastrophize things?
+Are you a Mom who may just a teensy tiny little bit catastrophize things?
 (I might have my own hand raised right here).
 If you’ve been reading for a while you know that “security” is one of my most powerful & strongest personal core values.

 I “worry” about bad things happening to my family, to my daughter, if the worst should happen to me and/or my husband.

 If you’re at all like me, then I want you to dump some of that worry.
 I want you to get life insurance, both you and your spouse.
 Furthermore, I don’t want you to get it through your workplace!
-Go out to an independent life insurance company.!
+Go out to an independent life insurance company.

 Even if you are a SAHM, get life insurance, as you’re spouse will need to find daycare for your young ones, which will dramatically increase expenses, so you do need coverage.

 How much coverage you need depends on your family’s needs.
 If you have super young kids, get more.
-If your kids are 16 – 18, they will need less help financially to sustain them.
+If your kids are 16 – 18, they will need less help financially to sustain themselves.
 Is your house paid for, do you have debt?
 Do you want your kids to go to college without the worry of paying the full cost?
 If you’re the bread earner of the family, then you probably want to support your spouse too.